tytydraco/yessleep/out/Skjærsilden.md

 Despite her wounds, she didn't bleed.
 She just sat there and cried, barely able to breathe through her crushed chest.

 “Oh, my God!”
-I shouted loudly in shock.
+I shouted loudly in shock, an immediate sense of fear shooting through my body.

 Before we could properly react, Mr. Winchester came rushing down the hall with a couple of bellboys.